 Enjoying quality time with a senior loved one helps the family caregiver to unwind as well, and provides the opportunity to create fond new memories together.

-For further activity tactics for those with dementia, and for the highly skilled and individualized in-home dementia care services that allow family caregivers to take time to care for their own needs, contact Morning Glory Home Care, the memory care Granite City, IL and surrounding area seniors need, at 618-667- 8400.
+For further activity tactics for those with dementia, and for the highly skilled and individualized in-home dementia care services that allow family caregivers to take time to care for their own needs, contact Morning Glory Home Care, the experts in dementia care in Alton and the surrounding areas, at 618-667- 8400.